OCAAlliance/AES70-OCC-sphinx/source/Control Classes/OcaFirmwareManager.rst

     .. cpp:function:: OcaStatus GetComponentVersions(OcaList<OcaVersion> &componentVersions)

         Gets the value of the ComponentVersions property.
-The return value indicates whether the property was successfully retrieved.

         This method has id ``3.1``.